abinj/twitter-sentiment-analysis/README.md

 **Phase 1 - Train the classifier**

-    In this phase we are going to learn how to train a sentiment claassifier.
+    In this phase we are going to learn how to train a sentiment classifier.
-    For the train purpose we need a training dataset, we are using a data set in this project.
-Which is located at
+    For the classification, either you have to use any already existing trained data set or you can create a new one.
+    Here we are just creating a new one with 3 child directories for positive, negative, neutral results.